 Getting back into yoga was daunting and my fears held me back, but the Studio offers a space for me to purely be me.
 Enjoy what I CAN do and appreciate it.
 Ignore the but’s (sometimes physically), doubts and comparisons.
 There’s no room for them in the studio so check them in at the door.

-I am in no way an expert or avid yogi, but what have I learned so far on my journey?
+I am in no way an expert or avid yogi, but what are the things i've learned in practising yoga?

 Throw away all doubts and ‘omg i can’t do that’ and ‘But she can do it, why can’t i?’
 Let it go.